ErneG/ESP32_LED_strip/README.md

 ## Conclusion

 After following these steps, your ESP32 should host a web server that allows you to control LEDs through a simple web interface.
 Modify the code as needed to fit your project.

+## Parts List

+For this project, you will need the following parts, all of which can be found on AliExpress by searching for the exact terms provided.
+Reference the accompanying picture for more details on how to assemble these components.

+-   1x XL0401 diode
+-   1x Type C PD trigger board
+-   2x DC buck converter 2a
+-   1x MOSFET switch 15a
+-   1x ESP32 (any ESP32 board will do)
+-   1x 3s BMS (Battery Management System)
+-   3x 18650 cells

+Ensure you have all the necessary parts before starting the project to avoid any interruptions during the build process.